sreevardhanreddi/delivery-tracker/README.md

 - **Database**: SQLModel with SQLite
 - **Task Scheduling**: AsyncIO Scheduler (APScheduler)
 - **Web Scraping**:
-  - Playwright with Chrome for DTDC tracking
+  - Selenium with Chrome for DTDC tracking
   - BeautifulSoup4 for HTML parsing
   - Requests for HTTP calls
 - **Containerization**: Docker with multi-stage builds